Art and Design Fundamentals

 Program Length: 1 year/ 2 semesters

 Telephone: 416-289-5000, ext.
 8868

-The studio-based, hands-on curriculum of the Art and Design Foundation Studies program is taught by practicing artists and designers who will help students to develop traditional, digital and multimedia skills.
+The studio-based, hands-on curriculum of the Art and Design Fundamentals program is taught by practicing artists and designers who will help students to develop traditional, digital and multimedia skills.
 Our goal is to help students prepare a successful portfolio of artwork required for admission to specialized programs and to open up new possibilities and career choices in the diverse visual arts industry.

 In this program students will:

 - Get hands-on exposure to drawing, design, colour, 3D modelling and design, making, visual culture, video making, digital illustration, photography and rapid prototyping

 - Build a comprehensive portfolio of artwork working one-on-one with faculty